deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

 * ``pipeline`` is a special object that traverses the script graph based on the values of user input.
   It is also capable of executing custom actions that you want to run on every turn of the conversation.
-  In order to create a pipeline, the script should be provided and two two-string tuples: the first specifies initial node flow and name and the second (optional) specifies fallback node flow and name (if not provided it equals to the first one by default).
+  The pipeline can be initialized with a script, and with labels of two nodes: the entrypoint of the graph, aka the 'start node', and the fallback node (if not provided it equals the former per default).

 .. note::